-1.1 Introduction to Industrial Managed Switch
+1.1 Introduction toIndustrial Managed Switch

-Atop's EHG (Ethernet Switching Hub Full Gigabit)X5XX series are product lines of powerful industrial managed switch which are referred to as Open Systems Interconnection (OSI) Layer 2 bridging devices.
-Unlike an "unmanaged" switch, which is normally found in homes or in Small Office/Home Office (SOHO) environments and runs in "auto-negotiation" mode, each port on a "managed switch" can be configured for its link bandwidth, priority, security, and duplex settings.
+Atop's RHG (Router Hub Full Gigabit) 95XX series are product lines of powerful industrial managed switch which are referred to as Open Systems Interconnection (OSI) Layer2 bridging devices.
+Unlike an "unmanaged" switch, which is normally found in homes or in Small Office/Home Office (SOHO) environments and runs in "autonegotiation" mode, each port on a "managed switch" can be configured for its link bandwidth, priority, security, and duplex settings.
 The managed switches can be managed by Simple Network Management Protocol (SNMP) software, web browsers, Telnet, or serial console.
 Since every single port can be configured to specific settings, network administrators can better control the network and maximize network functionality.

-Atop's managed switch is also an industrial switch and not a commercial switch.
+Atop's managed switchis also an industrial switch and not a commercial switch.
 A commercial switch simply works in a comfortable office environment.
 However, an industrial switch is designed to perform in harsh industrial environments, i.e., extreme temperature, high humidity, dusty air, potential high impact, or the presence of potentially high static charges.
 Atop's managed switch works fine even in these environments.

 Atop's managed switch is designed to provide faster, secure, and more stable network.
-One advantage that makes it a powerful switch is that it supports network redundancy protocols/technologies such as Ethernet Ring Protection Switching (ERPS), iA-Ring, Rapid Spanning Tree Protocol (RSTP), Multiple Spanning Tree Protocol (MSTP), and Media Redundancy Protocol (MRP).
+Advantages that make it a powerful switch are that it supports security such as IP Source Guard, DHCP Snooping, ARP Spoof Prevention and ARP Spoof Prevention as well as Access Control List (ACL) and network redundancy protocols/technologies such as Ethernet Ring Protection Switching (ERPS), iA-Ring, Rapid Spanning Tree Protocol (RSTP), Multiple Spanning Tree Protocol (MSTP), and Media Redundancy Protocol (MRP).
 These protocols provide better network reliability and decrease recovery time down to less than 20 ms.